dwhiffing/fury/content/aar/nf/nf34_aj/body.md

 The submarine war was going well - at first.
 Helicopters ID-ed and eliminated an SS in the channel between the Dominican and Puerto Rico, and the Trepang snuck up behind a Kilo in the Florida Straits and torpedoed it in the baffles.
-Things going well!
-This should be easy!
+Things going well\!
+This should be easy\!
 Then my convoy of beautiful high speed military transports runs right over a goddamned Tango before they can meet up with their escorts, and suddenly I've got multiple inbound torpedoes.
 Three of my ships collect